JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 The core part of the application exposes a REST API and can also be accessed via URL.
 It is the service with port 8080.

-However it's of course more convenient (and better for showing distributed traces) when invoking the app through the web UIs.
+However, it's of course more convenient (and better for showing distributed traces) when invoking the app through the web UIs.

 You can of course feel free to add some "ToDo" items yourself and/or set some of them done.
 Most likely you will also see an item called "Sample" come and go.
 This is being set and removed by the load generator.